ajbraus/lit-review-web/README.md

 A professional, SEO-optimized static website for the LitReview Mac App Store application.

+## About LitReview

+LitReview is a Mac app that searches Google Scholar and allows you to sort results by relevance, total citations, annual citations, author, and more.
+It works seamlessly with citation management systems like Zotero.

+**What LitReview Does:**
+- Searches using Google Scholar
+- Sorts by relevance, total citations, annual citations, author, and more
+- Integrates with Zotero and other citation managers

+**What LitReview Doesn't Do:**
+- Organize research papers
+- Provide systematic review tools
+- Manage citations
+- Note-taking
+- Synthesis
+- Export and reporting

+LitReview is designed to work together with a citation management system like Zotero for a complete research workflow.

-## Features
+## Website Features

 - **Bootstrap 5.3.2** - Modern, responsive design
-- **SEO Optimized** - Title, meta tags, and content optimized for academic literature review keywords
+- **SEO Optimized** - Title, meta tags, and content optimized for Google Scholar search keywords
 - **Schema.org Markup** - Structured data for better search engine understanding
 - **Open Graph Tags** - Optimized social media sharing
 - **Mobile Responsive** - Works perfectly on all devices